kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 ### 1.2.
 Condition Tree

 A `ConditionTree` allows constructing complex nested conditions (AND/OR groups).
 It is designed to be reusable across `SELECT`, `UPDATE`, and `DELETE` builders (when implemented in the future), but is part of the SELECT builder implementation.

+**Implementation Note:** `ConditionTreeBuilder` and all related types should be implemented in `src/common/builder.ts` since it's designed to be reusable across all query builders.

+**Test Location:** Tests for `ConditionTreeBuilder` should be added to `tests/common/builder.test.ts`.

 #### Internal Structure